 Sheida also spent time going door to door, to survey 50 people who work and study in Academic Surge.
 She found that 84% of those surveyed feel the building is cold and keep extra layers of clothing in their offices.
 We think Sheida is on to something, and our engineers are looking into it!

 The findings from Sheida’s study have let the Energy Conservation Office know where we should focus our efforts to save energy in the building.
 We’re interested in looking into the thermal comfort of the building and how we can lower the plug load electricity use in the building.
-If you'd like to be involved, you can use TherMOOstat to let us know how you think the rooms feel in Academic Surge!
+If you would like to be more involved, we are always happy to collaborate with students to improve energy efficiency around the campus.

 * The Lawrence Berkeley National Laboratory explains standby power as electricity-using products that can’t be turned off without being unplugged, e.g. microwave ovens.
 “These products draw power 24 hours a day, often without the knowledge of the consumer.”
 (Source: http://standby.lbl.gov/)